palhart/Big-Data-Project-2/sql_analytics/README.md

 - Top spending customers.
 - Product purchase trends over time.
-- Revenue breakdown by category.
+- Most purchase product by area.

-Feel free to explore and modify the queries in `sql_queries.py` to customize the analysis!
+### How to view

+You can run app.py in the application folder.
+The third tab uses our queries to do the analytics.
+Check out the README in application/